bfoese/edible-garden-backend/README.md

 ```

 Outside of a controller you need to considrate whether the code runs inside or outside the context of a request.
-Eg18nService has to methods which can be used for each of both cases.
+Eg18nService has two methods which can be used for each of both cases.

 ### Bulls Queue